Inpatient Drug Addiction Treatment, Benefits, Principles, Effectiveness, Types & Medical Detox

 Principles of Effective Treatment

-Addiction is a disease with many aspects, and effective treatment for addiction should adhere to certain principles.
-According to National Institute on Drug Abuse , the following principles should form the basis of any effective treatment program:
+Addiction is a disease with many aspects, and effective addiction treatment should adhere to certain principles.
+According to National Institute on Drug Abuse, the following principles should form the basis of any effective treatment program:

 - Addiction is a complex but treatable disease that affects brain function and behavior.